Updated on July 30th, 2020

 Killarney Brewing Company is an independent craft brewery & a great place to have a local beer & good pizza.

 The Laurels Pub is a traditional family-run pub serving excellent food.

 Murphys Bar serves good traditional Irish dishes & claims to have the best pint of Guinness in Kerry.
 Judge for yourself!

 Dinis Cottage Tea Rooms is a cute, peaceful spot for a break at the Meeting of the Waters.

 Where next time?

-From the Ring of Kerry, my road trip along the Wild Atlantic Way continued into Cork with an exploration of the Beara, Sheeps Head & Mizen Peninsulae.
-In all, my experience led me to raise Ireland to one of my favourite countries in the world, just topped at the moment by Cuba.
+My Ring of Kerry road trip then led along the Wild Atlantic Way into Cork with an exploration of the Beara, Sheeps Head & Mizen Peninsulae.
+In all, my experience meant I raised Ireland to one of my favourite countries in the world, just topped at the moment by Cuba.
 The rugged beauty of the coastline & friendly nature of the island’s inhabitants has gone hand in hand to make me desperate to return.
 Watch this space to learn more about my journey through Cork in the coming weeks.